 Skip to main content

-Heart defects (cardiac anomalies or congenital heart disease) are the most common human anomalies.
-In fact, cardiac anomalies are more common than Down’s syndrome (trisomy 21) and can sometimes be life-threatening or even lethal for the baby.
+Heart defects (cardiac anomalies or congenital heart disease/CHD) are the most common human anomalies.
+They are even more common than Down’s syndrome and can sometimes be critical for your baby.

 Baby with increased NT (6.0mm vs 3.5mm cutoff) and severe heart defect diagnosed by Early Fetal Echocardiography at 12 weeks